stiffis/class-notes/Kanban.md

 - [ ] build case and tars(think about materials)
 - [ ] Why machines learn?, bishop ML
 - [ ] POO exercises
+- [ ] finish snippets, overload operator and constructors, and more
+- [ ] Improve our calendar for more activities

 ## 📚 Lecturas